mehdibha/folio/README.md

 ## Getting Started

-If you want to clone the project and make you personal notionfolio
+If you want to clone the project and make your personal notionfolio

 ### Configuratuion
 - Star the repo
 - Go to <a href="https://app.notionfol.io">app.notionfol.io?template=folio</a>
-- Create a website and hoose 'folio' template
+- Create a website and choose 'folio' template
 - Duplicate this Notion [template](https://mehdibha.notion.site/11efa51a4fb34073acfe8ef1f70aa0cb), and share it to the public
 - Add it to your settings in notionfol.io
 - Make the site yours